theupdateframework/taps/tap7.md

 # Rationale

-Developers of an implementation who wish to undergo conformance testing are required to provide a program, or script, that accepts a specific set of command-line arguments.
-The program should be able to perform a secure update.
+Developers need a straightforward and convenient way of verifying whether an implementation conforms to the specification.
+One solution is to define, and ideally automate, the expected outcome of an update request given different sets of input metadata.
+If an implementation is given the Root file and instructed to download a particular package, does it correctly download the required top-level metadata and the requested package?
+Does it do so while still preventing the attacks listed in the specification?
+Consequently, an implementation of the framework would need some way of accepting given metadata and indicating when it has detected a particular attack.

-A fixed set of arguments is needed so that conformance testing is consistent across different programs.
+This TAP prescribes that an implementation, or a wrapper script for it, accept a set of command-line arguments, which are defined here, and exit with return codes under certain conditions (e.g., to signal that a Freeze attack was detected).
+A fixed set of arguments is needed so that conformance testing is consistent across different languages.
+In turn, the conformance tester will execute the implementation with different sets of metadata and verify its exit codes for numerous outcomes.
 The conformance tester also requires a minimum number of arguments so that it can thoroughly cover all potential outcomes that it wishes to test.
-It should be noted, however, that this program does not necessarily have to be the updater used in production, only that it should function as defined in this TAP for conformance testing.
+It should be noted, however, that the implmentation does not necessarily have to be the updater used in production, only that it should function as defined in this TAP for conformance testing.

 An implementation to be tested will need to accept a command-line argument that indicates the target file to download when the program initiates an update,